Jordan Lake Nutrient Strategy

 Maps:

-Session Law 2016-94 and 2018-5 established the NC Policy Collaboratory; directed the Collaboratory to begin a 3-year study on areas subject to the Jordan Lake Water Supply Nutrient Strategies relative to the readoption of the Jordan Rules; directed the Collaboratory to commence modeling of Jordan Lake and its watershed; and set the final date for receipt of the study and modeling at Dec 31, 2019, at which time Jordan Rules readoption could begin.
+Session Law 2016-94 and 2018-5 established the NC Policy Collaboratory; directed the Collaboratory to begin a three-year study on areas subject to the Jordan Lake Water Supply Nutrient Strategies relative to the readoption of the Jordan Rules; directed the Collaboratory to commence modeling of Jordan Lake and its watershed; and set the final date for receipt of the study and modeling at Dec.
+31, 2019, at which time Jordan Rules readoption could begin.
 The Collaboratory submitted its final report of the Jordan Lake Nutrient Management Study in December 2019.
-The individual research reports can be found on that same website under the resources tab
+The individual research reports can be found on that same website under the resources tab.
+The 2024 Jordan Lake model final report can be found on the DWR Modeling and Assessment Branch Special Studies website under Jordan Lake.

 Jordan Lake Nutrient Strategy rules readoption began in 2020.
 As part of this ongoing process DWR is participating in facilitated stakeholder engagement beginning in 2023.
 In anticipation of the rules readoption process, Jordan Lake One Water (JLOW) was formed by local stakeholders to develop an integrated watershed management plan and inform future rulemaking.